DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [How is the Java framework of Quarkus used for serverless feature development?](https://mp.weixin.qq.com/s/oeJjQtqK8h2JSGy4wOlQ6w)

     [Quarkus](https://github.com/quarkusio/quarkus) solves the problem of large memory consumption of traditional frameworks and the expansion of container environments.
-    With Quarkus, developers can build cloud-native microservices and serverless features using familiar technologies.
+    With Quarkus, developers can build cloud native microservices and serverless features using familiar technologies.
     Articles explaining how to get started with Quarkus develops serverless features, how to optimize features and achieve continuous testing, and make portable features across serverless platforms, etc.

 - [GitLab + Jenkins + Harbor Toolchain Quick Landing Guide](https://mp.weixin.qq.com/s/fA38H5up9VqZ3zEBy1eXnA)